nauam/Courses/docs/manual/healthchecks.md

 Health Checks will be run *on-demand* asynchronously and the results will be cached for a period of time.
 The *on-demand* aspect is triggered when Health Status information is *requested* of the Health Checks System.
-The request can be triggered by accessing the Nodes page of QW Control, or otherwise reading the Nodes data, such as preparing to run a Job.
+The request can be triggered by accessing the Nodes page of Rundeck, or otherwise reading the Nodes data, such as preparing to run a Job.
 Initially, each node would be given an "Unknown" status, until the Health Checks are completed.

 After a period of time, the Health Checks results will *expire*, and another request for Nodes data would trigger a *refresh* of the data.